Infinite Access

 OVERVIEW

 Halo Waypoint is the official mobile companion for the Halo franchise.
-Launched alongside Halo Infinite, it unified twenty years of player data, stats, customization, news, and community features into a single native mobile experience.
+It launched alongside Halo Infinite and brought twenty years of player data, stats, customization, news, and community features into a single native app.

 Halo Waypoint is the official mobile companion for the Halo franchise.
-Launched alongside Halo Infinite, it unified twenty years of player data, stats, customization, news, and community features into a single native mobile experience.
+It launched alongside Halo Infinite and brought twenty years of player data, stats, customization, news, and community features into a single native app.

 The